solacecommunity/spring-solace-leader-election/README.md

 ### join-groups

-Below "join-groups" there is a map of leader group names to join methode.

-You can either join the application group programmatically like you have to do in the "PROGRAMMATIC" case or join the leader group using the configuration.
+There are three different options to join a group:

+* programmatically: explicitly invoke a method to join a group
+* during the first request of the leader context
+* as soon as your application is [ready](https://www.baeldung.com/spring-liveness-readiness-probes)

+Join methods are appended to the leader group name below the "join-groups" configuration key:

 ```yaml
 spring:
   leader: